mihirshiroya/roadmap-zero-to-hero/README.md

 ## Features 🌟

 - **Interactive Roadmaps**
-  Well-structured paths to guide developers at every stage of their journey (refer to `roadmapController.js` lines 4-51).
+  Well-structured paths to guide developers at every stage of their journey.

 - **Adaptive Quiz System**
-  Quizzes tailored to skill levels, with detailed performance tracking (check `quizRoutes.js` lines 10-87).
+  Quizzes tailored to skill levels, with detailed performance tracking.

 - **Project Recommendations**
-  AI-generated project ideas to match your skill level and interests (see `Projects.jsx` lines 13-90).
+  AI-generated project ideas to match your skill level and interests.

 - **Progress Analytics**
-  Visualized progress tracking for deeper insights (view `Overview.jsx` lines 89-137).
+  Visualized progress tracking for deeper insights.

 - **Authentication**
-  Secure authentication using Clerk and JWT tokens (refer to `authMiddleware.js` lines 3-30).
+  Secure authentication using Clerk and JWT tokens.

-- **Dark Mode**
-  Customizable themes with light and dark modes (see `index.css` lines 3-57).
+---

+## Live Demo 🌐

+Check out the live platform here: [Roadmap: Zero to Hero](https://roadmap-zero-to-hero.onrender.com/)

 ---